 Should I watermark my audition?

-Watermarking your voice over audition is an option.
-Be warned that watermarks are annoying to voice buyers and your audition probably will not be used if your watermarks are too intrusive.
+Watermarking your VO is an option.
+Be warned that watermarks are annoying to voice buyers and your audition probably will not be used if you have beeps all through it.
+VOPlanet does not add watermarks to your auditions.

 Will I get paid for my work?

 This goes back to the stealing of auditions.
 Very few clients do not pay.
 It’s a bad business model.
 They need you.
-If there is any doubt, vet the client before you send your voice over.
+If there is any doubt, vet the client before you send VO.
 Look them up.
 See if anything looks fishy.
 If you have concerns, set up payment in advance.
-Be warned that paying before getting a voice over annoys a lot of voice buyers.
+Be warned that paying before getting a VO annoys a lot of voice buyers.
 Most agencies and production houses have been in business for years and it is insulting to them that you are afraid they aren’t going to pay you.
 And it often disrupts their payment system.
+Most have a set date for sending out payments and prefer to use their system rather than being told how to pay.
 Remember, the client writes the check.
 You are working for them.
 Like most jobs the boss tells you how and when you will be paid.
 If you insist on being paid up front, fine.
 Just know that how you handle getting paid can win or lose accounts for you.
-As an owner of a production company that has paid out more than a million dollars in voice actor fees, I would suggest you let the client suggest a payment plan rather than dictating how you will be paid.
+As an owner of a production company that has paid over a million dollars in voice actor fees, I would recommend you let the client suggest a payment plan rather than dictating how you will be paid.

-Pay-to-play sites are where voice buyers go to cast cheap jobs, right?
+Pay-to-play sites are where voice buyers go for cheap talent, right?

 No. Big jobs are posted on pay-to-play sites every day.
 Network promos, national television campaigns, movie trailers, major animation roles, large eLearning projects and many other great paying, highly respectable gigs are posted on pay-to-play sites.
-You may not see those big budget jobs on some pay-to-play sites because platinum members are getting those auditions first, which means premium members may never get the chance to see them.
+You may not see those big budget jobs on some pay-to-play sites because platinum members are getting those jobs first, which means premium members may not get the chance to see them.
 VOPlanet does not have and does not endorse platinum memberships.
-We have one membership level and all of our voice actors see all the jobs posted.
+We have one membership level and all our voice actors see all the jobs posted.
 Some sites allow voice actors to underbid one another on jobs, which lowers rates industry-wide.
 Some pay-to-play sites allow low-paying jobs to be posted.
 Perhaps that is where the image of low-ball jobs on pay-to-play started.
-VOPlanet.com does not allow underbidding and chooses to not to post low-paying jobs.
+VOPlanet.com does not allow underbidding.
+Which jobs a site chooses to post varies from site to site.
+VOPlanet chooses not to post low-paying jobs.
+We turn down lots of small gigs.
 We feel that in the long run, quality over quantity wins the day.
 Fewer, better paying jobs are what all voice actors strive for.
 We hope to stand out as the quality choice for voiceover jobs and strive to educate voice buyers about fair rates.
-It should be said that voice actors should simply refuse to audition for these low paying jobs no matter what voice casting site they choose.
+It should be said that voice actors should simply refuse to audition for these low paying jobs no matter which VO site they choose.